 FAQ for Prospective Students and InternsUT Austin is an excellent place for research in theoretical computer science, and I like to work with top students.
 I therefore receive many emails asking the following.

-Yes!
+I'm not looking for new students at the moment, although I might make an exception for an outstanding student.
+(Last updated: November 2024.)
 Admission to our Ph.D. program is decided by a committee.
 Emailing individual professors doesn't help.
 The decision is based on a variety of criteria; see our graduate Admissions FAQ.
 I don't have time to evaluate your chances based on your CV, especially because reference letters play a key role.
 If you're interested in working with me, do mention this in your application.
 Once you're admitted, I'm happy to discuss anything with you at length.
 Unfortunately, no. For an introduction to my area, listen to my 100-second talk about randomness on the Academic Minute, or read my two essays for a general audience.
 At the undergraduate level, read about computational complexity, say from Mike Sipser's book (or take my course); algorithms, say from Kleinberg-Tardos (or take my class); probability and randomized algorithms, say from Mitzenmacher-Upfal (or take my course); and supporting math classes, including probability, linear algebra, algebra, and number theory.
-At the graduate level, Avi Wigderson's book gives an excellent overview of theoretical computer science, and you can see what excites you.
-For readers interested in my area, I recommend reading about pseudorandomness, say from Salil Vadhan's monograph or my lecture notes, or watch my tutorial on Extractors and Expanders, or read more about expanders from the Hoory-Linial-Wigderson survey or more about randomness extractors from Shaltiel's survey or my survey talk, or take one of my classes; computational complexity, say from Arora-Barak, or take my course; coding theory, say from Guruswami-Rudra-Sudan, or take my class; combinatorics and the probabilistic method, say from Alon-Spencer, Jukna, or van Lint-Wilson, or take my course; randomized algorithms, say from Motwani-Raghavan, or take my class; analysis of Boolean functions, say from O'Donnell's book; and probability, say Roman Vershynin's High Dimensional Probability.
-From among these choices, read what excites you the most. |
+At the graduate level, Avi Wigderson's book gives an excellent overview of theoretical computer science, and see what excites you.
+For pseudorandomness, watch videos from the Simons Pseudorandomness Boot Camp, or read Salil Vadhan's monograph or my lecture notes, or take one of my classes.
+For computational complexity, read Arora-Barak, or take my course; for coding theory, read Guruswami-Rudra-Sudan, or take my class; for combinatorics and the probabilistic method, read Alon-Spencer, Jukna, or van Lint-Wilson, or take my course; randomized algorithms, say from Motwani-Raghavan, or take my class; analysis of Boolean functions, say from O'Donnell's book; and probability, say Roman Vershynin's High Dimensional Probability. |